jorgedtg/Yukawa-Bound-States/README.md

 Numerical study of bound states and critical behavior of the Yukawa potential, using the Numerov and Runge-Kutta 4 methods.
 The algorithm developed varies the coupling constant λ, the screening parameter α, and the angular momentum quantum number l to calculate the bound states.
 Critical values of α for each λ were analyzed, revealing their dependence on l.

-There are 4 codes in this repository:
+There are 4 codes in this repository:<br />
-  NumerovYukawaL0.m - Numerov's Method to find the number of states and energies for l=0 NumerovYukawaL1.m - Numerov's Method to find the number of states and energies for l>0 YukawaACs.m - Algorithm to find the critical values of alpha for lambda = 1-5 and l=0 YukawaACsLM1.m - Algorithm to find the critical values of alpha for lambda = 1 and l>0
+  NumerovYukawaL0.m - Numerov's Method to find the number of states and energies for l=0<br />
+  NumerovYukawaL1.m - Numerov's Method to find the number of states and energies for l>0<br />
+  YukawaACs.m - Algorithm to find the critical values of alpha for lambda = 1-5 and l=0<br />
+  YukawaACsLM1.m - Algorithm to find the critical values of alpha for lambda = 1 and l>0<br />

 Only the file NumerovYukawaL0.m has detailed comments, but all codes work similarly.